 In this week’s dairy segment, That’s Farming, speaks to Temple Roe Farm.
 Sean Condon discusses converting to organics, crossbreeding, once-a-day milking, his raw milk venture, and how rising input costs impact him.

 Sean Condon, from Limerick, converted to organics 17 years ago from 70 cows on a conventional farming system.

-Today, he milks 50 cross-bred cows on 59 hectares, of which 40 is owned in Fanningstown, County Limerick.
-He gain his full organic symbol in 2008.
+Today, he milks 50 cross-bred cows on 59 hectares, of which 40 is owned in Fanningstown, County Limerick, and gained his full organic symbol in 2008.

 A large percentage of his herd consists of Norwegian Red-cross Jersey-cross-Holstein Friesian cows with some Jersey-cross and Friesian females.

 “We originally had British Friesian cows, and then we started using Holstein Friesian like everyone else,” Sean Condon told That’s Farming.

 “I was interested in once-a-day milking and a low-input costs system, so, I started cross-breeding, and with the Friesian, I crossed to Norwegian Red and Jersey cows.”